talsma-ict/context-propagation/docs/README.md

 ## Performance metrics

+No library is 'free' with regards to performance.
-Capturing a context snapshot and reactivating it in another thread is not 'free' with regards to performance.
-To gain insight, the library tracks the time it spends.
+Capturing a context snapshot and reactivating it in another thread is no different.
+For performance insight, the library tracks the overall time used creating and reactivating context snapshots along with time spent in each individual `ContextManager`.

 ### Logging performance
 On a development machine, you can get timing for each snapshot by turning on logging